twisty/PossiblySmartThings/README.md

 ## [Arrival lights](https://github.com/twisty/PossiblySmartThings/blob/master/smartapps/twisty/arrival-lights.src/)

-This SmartApp temporarily switches things on (like light bulbs) when any specified presence sensor arrives.
+This SmartApp temporarily switches things on (like light bulbs) when a presence sensor arrives.

 If a light is already on, we turn the brightness up to 100%.